The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

-Online selling for B2B merchants didn’t use to be a core part of B2B business and sales strategy.
+Online selling for B2B merchants didn’t used to be a core part of B2B business and sales strategy.

-Now, B2B players want to acquire new customers and their ecommerce site is a great place for that.
-Because of online search tools, new customers can research, find and place an order easier than ever online.
+Now B2B players want to acquire new customers and their ecommerce site is a great place for that.
+Online search tools enable new customers to research, find, and place an order easier than ever before.